History of the Wells Public Library

 The first Library Director, hired August 7, 1978, was Suzanne Thompson who worked until 1983.
 Elizabeth Crawford Reisz was the Library Director from 1983-1987, Julie O'Brien from 1987-1991, and Beth Addison from 1992-1995.
 Susan Coffin served as Interim Director in 1995, Mary Ann Wallace from 1995-1997, Sandy Broomfield from 1997-2000 and Stephen Bahre from 2000 to September 2003 when he passed away.
 A stained glass window designed by Susan Pratt-Smith and the library staff was installed in the center of the Ethel M. Weymouth Art Gallery

 in memory of Stephen Bahre in 2004.
 Lorraine Canterbury served as Interim Director from September 2003 until January 2004, then Stan Olson served as Director of the library from January through June of 2004.
 Dr. Patricia Prendergast served as Interim Director from July through August of 2004 when Lorraine Canterbury became the Director through August, 2011.
-The current Library Director is Cindy Schilling, who was named director in November 2011.
+Cindy Schilling, was named Director in November 2011 and retired in June, 2014.
+Devin Burritt was named Director in June of 2015.

 The Wells Public Library has been enriched by many gifts and memorials.
 The Friends of the Wells Public Library have sponsored the Ethel M. Weymouth Art Gallery and many other programs, enhanced our book and audio-visual collections, gifted original artwork to the Bill Ryan Memorial Children's Book Art Collection, and much more.
 In 2001 the Friends presented a stained glass window "in honor of all the Friends throughout the years."
 It is located in the rear of the adult non-fiction area and was also designed by Susan Pratt-Smith.